 The two original operators that went to that training were Sarah Krall and Lou Czarniecki (now Albershardt).
 Sarah had been a field processing assistant in 1986-87, her second season on the ice, and Lou had been a night janitor in her first season.
 The hovercraft was named Maxine after Lou's mother.

-The hovercraft was shipped to McMurdo on the vessel that arrived in January 1988 and was placed in service the following season.
+The hovercraft was shipped to McMurdo on the vessel that arrived in January 1988, assembled and tested at the end of the season, and placed in service in 1988-89.
 It was about 35 feet long, with an aluminum hull and a two-section cabin--the aft section could be removed to permit more cargo capacity.
 The maximum payload was 2000 pounds, theoretically 10 passengers, this was roughly comparable to the payload of one of VXE-6's Bell 212 helicopters.
 It was powered by a six-cylinder Deutz diesel engine, which drove two fans, one for lift and one for forward propulsion.
 To retain the air under the vehicle, there was a rubber skirt in a louvered chevron design that proved excellent for maneuvering.

 Maxine only saw three or four seasons of use...for various reasons which, well, I really don't know.
+During one of its seasons, the annual sea ice didn't go out, so its area of operations was limited.
 One possible factor may have been the support contract changeover from ITT to ASA in 1990 and the accompanying loss of continuity.
+It was still in use in 1991-92, at left you see Cole Mather at the controls in November 1991.
+The last report I heard was that after sitting in disrepair in the retro yard, it was shipped out in 1992-93.
+There is a rumor that it was sold to a New Zealand tour company (see update below).
 But it is of interest to note that the concept has been reconsidered more recently.
 In 2010 RPSC did some research; more recently, at the July 2011 National Science Board meeting, NSF OPP director Karl Erb and staff mentioned the possible use of hovercraft in the future to facilitate cargo and fuel movement from the ice edge to McMurdo if an icebreaker were unavailable.

 The manufacturer of the airboat, the American Airboat Corporation (then located in Florida), offered to provide the vehicle to VXE-6 for testing purposes.
 The company, now located in Orange, TX, is still offering these airboats. their FAQ carefully defines the difference between an "airboat" and a "hovercraft."
 Their airboat engines use only a small percentage of their power to provide loft--perhaps a few inches, compared to those of a hovercraft which might use 50% of its power to provide significant loft.